-All employers should provide evidence of:
+All employers should provide:

-- 1. The documented support of the lead colposcopist. - 2.
-The documented support of nursing/hospital management to undertake the training, including the support for continuing professional supervision and professional development.3 - 3.
-Documented support/requirement that the nurse to be trained according to the Nurse Colposcopist Training standards and meet the C-QuIP certification requirements. - 4.
-Acknowledgement of the need for and provision of a Registered/Enrolled Nurse to assist with the procedure in the clinic, this is in addition to the nurse running the clinic.
-National Cervical Screening Programme Policies and Standards Section 6: Providing a Colposcopy Service (NSCP) http://www.nsu.govt.nz/health-professionals/1060.aspx - 5.
-In accordance with the current NCSP Policies and Standards, Section 6 Providing a Colposcopy Service there must be at least one named lead colposcopy clinic nurse who: - 5.1 has gynaecology skills and experience and whose role is determined in consultation with the lead colposcopist and/or service manager - 5.2 is without concurrent duties in other clinics
+1. Documented support of the lead colposcopist.

+- Documented support that the nurse will be trained according to the Standards for Nurse Colposcopy Training 2023 and meet the C-QuIP certification requirements, including support for continuing professional supervision and professional development. - 3.
+A Registered/Enrolled Nurse to assist the colposcopist with the procedure in the clinic. - 4.
+In accordance with the current NCSP Policies and Standards, Section 6 Providing a Colposcopy Service there must be at least one named lead colposcopy clinic nurse who: - 4.1 has gynaecology skills and experience and whose role is determined in consultation with the lead colposcopist and/or service manager - 4.2 is without concurrent duties in other clinics